-I’m a Certified Coach trained by Dr. Martha Beck and the Coaches Training Institute and right now, I’m wading through a PhD in Coaching & Mentoring at Oxford Brookes (yep, I likes to be learnin’).
+I’m a Certified Coach trained by Dr. Martha Beck and the Coaches Training Institute and right now, I’m wading through an MA/PhD in Coaching & Mentoring at Oxford Brookes (yep, I likes to be learnin’).

 I became a coach after almost twenty years of helping thousands of people navigate change in their place of work, and facing the crucibles in my own life: grief, loss and longing.